-Wheatland Elementary was relocated to the Bear River Campus in 2009-2010.
-The Bear River Campus is 8 years old.
+Wheatland Elementary was relocated to the Wheatland Elementary School campus for the 2012-2013 school year.
+The campus was built in the middle of the last century.
 It is a beautiful and immaculate campus.
 The campus has a wide-open feel but is equipped with appropriate lighting and security cameras in strategic areas to promote safety.
-Bear River has Site established cleaning standards and four full-time custodians.
+Wheatland Elementary has site established cleaning standards and two full-time custodians.
 The campus is always well maintained and classrooms and bathrooms are cleaned daily.
 Only minor repairs to the carpet and weather stripping in some of our classrooms are necessary due to usual wear and tear.
 There is adequate room for all students in classrooms, on the playground, and in the eating areas.
 We have a fully functioning kitchen and multipurpose room with plenty of tables and room to sit.
 We also have an outstanding full-size gymnasium that is used for school sports programs and for community events.
 There is room behind our campus for future expansion of our school or for sports fields and other extracurricular activities.